 How to import certificates for monitoring MariaDB/MySQL DB Server with SSL authentication?

-AppManager UI --> Settings --> Manage Certificates --> Trust Certificates --> Keystore/Truststore --> Select cacerts
+- Go to AppManager UI --> Settings --> Manage Certificates --> Trust Certificates --> Keystore/Truststore --> Select cacerts

-MySQL DB Driver connection
+For MySQL DB Server

-The MySQL DB Server connection supports Two-way SSL.
+The MySQL DB Server supports Two-way SSL.

 Solution 1:

-1. Open the command prompt using 'Run as administrator' option and navigate to the Applications Manager installation directory.
+- Open the command prompt using 'Run as administrator' option and navigate to the Applications Manager installation directory.

-2. Combine the public certificate with its private-key into a pkcs12 format file.
+- Combine the public certificate with its private-key into a pkcs12 format file.

 Syntax: openssl pkcs12 -export -inkey "your_private_key.key/.pem" -in "certificate.pem" -name alias-name -out output_filename.p12

-Enter Export password: (Check default password from AppManager UI--> Admin --> Manage Certificates --> List certificates --> view password)
+Enter Export password: (Check default password from AppManager UI --> Admin --> Manage Certificates --> List certificates --> view password)

 Example:

-openssl pkcs12 -export -inkey "C:\ProgramData\MySQL\MySQL Server 5.7\cert\ca-key.pem" -in "C:\ProgramData\MySQL\MySQL Server 5.7\cert\ca-cert.pem" -name ca -out ca.p12
+openssl pkcs12 -export -inkey "C:\ProgramData\MySQL\MySQL Server 5.7\cert\ca-key.pem" -in "C:\ProgramData\MySQL\MySQL Server 5.7\cert\ca-cert.pem" -name ca -out ca.p12 - Import the pkcs12 file to apm.keystore by using keytool command as follows:

 Syntax: keytool -v -importkeystore -srckeystore [PATHTOCERTIFICATE] -srcstoretype PKCS12 -destkeystore AppManager_Home\working\Cert\apm.keystore -deststoretype JKS

-Enter destination keystore password: (Check default password from AppManager UI--> Admin --> Manage Certificates --> List certificates --> view password)
+Enter destination keystore password: (Check default password from AppManager UI --> Admin --> Manage Certificates --> List certificates --> view password)

 Enter source keystore password: (Use the same password given while creating)